It’s important for financial advisers to consider self-care and their mental wellbeing in order to best serve their clients.

 “I don’t have time to sharpen the saw,” the man says emphatically.
 “I’m too busy working!”

-Covey uses the ‘Sharpen the saw’ metaphor in relation to looking after yourself so that you can be the best version of yourself far more of the time.
+Covey uses the ‘Sharpening the saw’ metaphor in relation to looking after yourself so that you can be the best version of yourself far more of the time.

-One thing that I have noticed during this lock down is that some people have woken up and consequently are using their time to ‘sharpen the saw’.
+One thing I noticed during the covid lockdown was how many more people were using their time to ‘sharpen the saw’.

-As I go out for my bike rides, I am noticing far more people cycling, running and families out together.
-I have read how normally sleep deprived people are taking much needed rest.
-Other people are learning new skills or nurturing their spiritual growth.
+As I was going out for my bike rides, I noticed far more people cycling, running and families spending time together.
+I also read how normally sleep-deprived people are taking much-needed rest.
+Other people learned new skills or nurtured their spiritual growth.

-We fool ourselves that we are too busy, or it is not important enough, or that we’ll get around to it someday!
+We fool ourselves that we are just too busy, it is not important enough, or that we’ll get around to it someday!

 You cannot compartmentalise your life

-You cannot expect to get the best out of yourself in some areas of your life if you are neglecting yourself in others.
+How can you expect to get the best out of yourself in some areas of your life if you are neglecting yourself in others?

-One of the most valuable insights I ever got was from psychologist George Pransky.
+One of the most valuable insights I ever got was from well known psychologist George Pransky.

-George pointed out that the level of mental well-being of the practitioner is the most significant component in the impact their work has on people.
+George pointed out that the level of mental and emotional well-being of the practitioner is the most significant component in the impact their work has on their clients.

-If you are a financial planner, coach, or leader a crucial question is:
+If you are a financial planner a crucial question is:

-“Am I displaying the level of well-being I want to bring out in other people?”
+“Am I displaying the level of well-being I want to bring out in my clients?”

 When your mind is clear and healthy you look after yourself because it is built into life.
 How do you know this?